 Why You Should Do Your Own Publicity – Part 2

-Welcome to the Control the Narrative: How to Use Publicity to Boost Your Brand mini-series, where I give you my five strongest tips for taking control of the stories told about your brand through the media.
+Welcome to the Control the Narrative: How to Use Publicity to Boost Your Brand mini-series, where I give you five vital tips for taking control of the stories told about your brand through the media.

 Some people get confused when I say this because of my job title.
 They respond, “But you’re a media coach–don’t you want to do other people’s publicity?”
 No!
 My goal is to empower you to handle it on your own.